-For more details of what’s on at the Lakes Aquarium in Newby Bridge including wheelchair access details visit their website.
+Visit their website for more details of what’s on at the Lakes Aquarium in Newby Bridge, including wheelchair access details.

 Considering Newby Bridge was meant to be a comfort stop, it turned out to be a smashing little bimble!

-There are two cafe’s one upstairs and one down, obviously, we sat downstairs and enjoyed views over the lake.
+There are two cafes, one upstairs and one down.
+We sat downstairs and enjoyed views over the lake.

 There is plenty of parking at Newby Bridge and Lakeside, but be aware that blue badge holders have to pay for a parking ticket.

-Newby Bridge and Lakeside is one of those places you’ll be glad you found.
+Newby Bridge and Lakeside are one of those places you’ll be glad you found.